 The efforts of American companies, workers and consumers should not be wasted trying to find ways to force American companies to manufacture products that require unskilled labor in the U.S. This is not a reasonable or obtainable goal.
 Instead, our efforts should be focused on developing and expanding businesses and jobs in the U.S. which cannot be done abroad.

 Safety of Chinese Made Products

 The relative safety of Chinese or other foreign made products has become an increasing concern as several Chinese made products have been found to contain hazardous or toxic chemicals.
 This is also a very legitimate concern especially for products such as children’s toys or pet items.
+You may want to read up on some electrical tips for the holidays to keep you and your family safe.
 In order to ensure that the products you buy are safe you should be sure that the product complies with any applicable U.S. standards body requirements.
 For example, Underwriters Laboratory (UL) is the primary safety standards body in the U.S. for the certification of consumer electronics.
 All of our LED Christmas lights are UL approved.